In Japan, an onsen, or hot spring, is considered part of normal life.

 There are indoor pools, called uchiburo, and outdoor open-air baths, known as rotenburo.

-While most onsens nowadays are separated by gender, there are a few mixed-gender baths that still exist.
+While most onsens nowadays are separated by gender, a few mixed-gender baths still exist.

 Known as konyoju, they can be found in more remote locations and traditional settings.